Rishi-Solanki07/Tender-flow/README.md

 ## 🙋‍♂️ About

-This general-purpose tool was built by Rishi Solanki as a real-world project to showcase:
+This general-purpose tool is a real-world project to showcase:

 * Data extraction
 * Automation using Python